BadPriest/project-sisu/README.md

   - Generalized to work with any given collection
 - Wide array of Shared components, hooks and functions built to maximize reusability
 - Theming (app colors and other variables)
+- Responsive design: works well on screens from narrow phones to wide desktops

 ## Technologies